Europa Clipper: Early proposals and Galileo discoveries

 Europa has been identified as one of the locations in the Solar System that could possibly harbor microbial extraterrestrial life.
-Immediately following the Galileo spacecraft's discoveries and the independent Discovery program proposal for a Europa orbiter, JPL conducted preliminary mission studies that envisioned a capable spacecraft such as the Jupiter Icy Moons Orbiter (a US$16 billion mission concept), the Jupiter Europa Orbiter (a US$4.3 billion concept), an orbiter (US$2 billion concept), and a multi-flyby spacecraft: Europa Clipper.
+Immediately following the Galileo spacecraft's discoveries and the independent Discovery program proposal for a Europa orbiter, JPL conducted preliminary mission studies that envisioned a capable spacecraft such as the Jupiter Icy Moons Orbiter (a US$16 billion mission concept), the Jupiter Europa Orbiter (a US$4.3 billion concept), another orbiter (US$2 billion concept), and a multi-flyby spacecraft: Europa Clipper.

 A mission to Europa was recommended by the National Research Council in 2013.
-The approximate cost estimate has rose from US$2 billion in 2013 to US$4.25 billion in 2020.
+The approximate cost estimate rose from US$2 billion in 2013 to US$4.25 billion in 2020.
 The mission is a joint project between the Johns Hopkins University's Applied Physics Laboratory (APL), and the Jet Propulsion Laboratory (JPL).

-The mission's name is a reference to the lightweight clipper ships of the 19th century that routinely plied trade routes around the world.
-The moniker was chosen because the spacecraft will "sail" past Europa, as frequently as every two weeks.
+Funding put forward

-In March 2013, US$75 million were authorized to expand on the formulation of mission activities, mature the proposed science goals, and fund preliminary instrument development, as suggested in 2011 by the Planetary Science Decadal Survey.
+In March 2013, US$75 million was authorized to expand on the formulation of mission activities, mature the proposed science goals, and fund preliminary instrument development, as suggested in 2011 by the Planetary Science Decadal Survey.
 In May 2014, a House bill substantially increased the Europa Clipper (referred to as Europa Multiple Flyby Mission) funding budget for the 2014 fiscal year from US$15 million to US$100 million to be applied to pre-formulation work.
 Following the 2014 election cycle, bipartisan support was pledged to continue funding for the Europa Multiple Flyby Mission project.
 The executive branch also granted US$30 million for preliminary studies.